Aṭṭhakavagga and Pārāyanavagga: Interpretations

-Speaking generally, the Aṭṭhakavagga and the Pārāyanavagga tend more strongly to emphasize the negative (i.e. those of abstention) sides of asceticism, and show a strong concern with letting go of views, regulating everyday bodily activities, and sexual desires.
+Speaking generally, the Aṭṭhakavagga and the Pārāyanavagga tend more strongly to emphasise the negative (i.e. those of abstention) sides of asceticism, and show a strong concern with letting go of views, regulating everyday bodily activities, and sexual desires.
 The Atthakavagga does not give a clear-cut goal such as nirvana, but describes the ideal person.
-This ideal person is especially characterized by suddhi (purity) and santi (calmness).
+This ideal person is especially characterised by suddhi (purity) and santi (calmness).
 The Aṭṭhakavagga also places considerable emphasis on the rejection of, or non-attachment to, all views, and is reluctant to put forward positions of their own regarding basic metaphysical issues.

 Pre-Buddhist or proto-Madhyamaka

 Gomez compared them to later Madhyamaka philosophy, which in its Prasaṅgika form especially makes a method of rejecting others' views rather than proposing its own.

 Interpretation as heterodox

 Tillman Vetter, although agreeing overall with Gomez's observations, suggests some refinements on historical and doctrinal grounds.
 First, he notes that neither of these short collections of suttas are homogeneous and hence are not all amenable to Gomez' proposals.
 According to Vetter, those suttas which do lend support to Gomez probably originated with a heterodox ascetic group that pre-dated the Buddha, and were integrated into the Buddhist Sangha at an early date, bringing with them some suttas that were already in existence and also composing further suttas in which they tried to combine their own teachings with those of the Buddha.